Top 10 Chelsea restaurants

 From classics to innovators, here are the top dining spots in Chelsea

 Here’s our top picks of the very best restaurants in Chelsea that offer varied menus, carefully sourced ingredients and a fabulous atmosphere.
-Whether you fancy something simple or refined, lively or elegant, here are a few spots to head to after a day at the Chelsea Flower Show this month.
+Whether you fancy something simple or refined, lively or elegant, here are a few spots to head to after a day shopping in Chelsea.

-Co-owned by Rebecca Mascarenhas and The Square’s Phil Howard, Elystan Street offers a fabulous blend of simplicity and refinement with a focus on vegetables and a lightness of touch.
-The menu is sublime – from hand-cut fusilli with lamb rib ragu to watermelon gazpacho to barbecued octopus, every meal can be accompanied by a glass of wine from the restaurant’s extensive collection of popular and niche brands.
+Co-owned by Rebecca Mascarenhas and top chef Phil Howard, Elystan Street offers a fabulous blend of simplicity and refinement with a focus on vegetables and a lightness of touch.
+The menu is sublime – from best cuts to sophisticated desserts, and every meal can be accompanied by a glass of wine from the restaurant’s extensive collection of popular and niche brands.

 The Chelsea Corner